Josh Wink: Early life

 As a youth, Wink studied the piano for three years and took clarinet lessons as a teenager.
 His interest in DJing began as a 13-year-old, when he became apprentice to a friend, a radio station and mobile DJ in Philadelphia.
 It was at this time that Wink also became a vegetarian, following in the footsteps of his mother and brother.
-As a teen, he quickly gained familiarity with DJing equipment and taught himself how to mix beats in 1986.
+As a teen, he taught himself how to mix beats.
 By 1988, Wink had met fellow DJ King Britt, and the two began creating original tracks together.
-1988 was also professionally significant for Wink in that he turned eighteen, and was then able to work as a DJ in nightclubs.
+After he turned 18, he started working as a DJ in nightclubs.

 Style

-Wink's current style is a mixture of acid house, drum and bass, and experimental music.
+Wink's style is a mixture of breakbeat, acid house, drum and bass, and experimental music.
 In interviews, he has stated that his music is "built around tension", and that his work is often influenced by "mistake theory, which is: I use a lot of things that you and I might consider mistakes....by (experimenting) with effects, with filters, with percentages in my sampler, and just doing stuff that you wouldn't ordinarily do."

 In 1996, Rolling Stone writer Frank Broughton observed that "a Josh Wink record takes a series of sampled noises, then twists and warps them through a barrage of sound processors, resulting in a spiraling blend of acidic bass lines and trippy break beats."
-Another reviewer referred to Wink's Profound Sounds album series as "sensual techno, rendered as a whole composition rather than a collection of individual, flavor-of-the-month tracks."
+Kerri Mason of Billboard referred to Wink's Profound Sounds album series as "sensual techno, rendered as a whole composition rather than a collection of individual, flavor-of-the-month tracks."

-Wink has acknowledged the music of Kraftwerk, 1980s synthpop and late 1980s Chicago house music as major influences on his style.
+Wink has acknowledged the music of Kraftwerk, 1980s synthpop and late-1980s Chicago house music as major influences on his style.
 He is a strong supporter of new DJing technology, most specifically utilising, demonstrating and advocating the Final Scratch application.

 Recordings

-In 1994, Wink founded his own successful record label called Ovum Recordings with King Britt.
-He also has worked with Ursula Rucker and Trent Reznor of Nine Inch Nails.
+In 1994, Wink founded his own record label called Ovum Recordings with King Britt.
+He also has worked with poet Ursula Rucker and Trent Reznor of Nine Inch Nails.
 All of the below albums were released on his Ovum imprint with the exception of the first two.
-Josh Wink has also recorded some releases as Wink, Winc, Winks, Winx, The Crusher, E-Culture, and Size 9.
+Josh Wink has also recorded some releases as Wink, Winc, Winks, Winx, The Crusher, E-Culture and Size 9.